-This is a beginners exercise in composition, you are simply “warming up” by getting used to writing music, so don’t expect anything to be perfect at once.
+This is just a beginner exercise in composition.
+Please remember that you are simply warming up by getting used to writing music, and don’t expect anything to be perfect at once.
+Just keep practicing! :)

-We’ll use Beatles “Norwegian Wood” as a template for our exercise, as it is such a small and simple song, but still such a classic that almost everyone knows.
+We’ll use the Beatles song “Norwegian Wood” as a template for our exercise.
+It is a short and simple song, but still, such a classic that almost everyone knows it.

-Follow the steps below as you will first learn how the piece is made and then how to make a song yourself:
+Follow the steps below as you will learn first how the piece is made, and then how to make your own song similarly.

 So.
-Looking at the actual musical material, we see that this song has only two small melodic phrases, repeated with different lyrics and combined in a pattern that made the song a hit, and a classic!
-Here is a link to the lyrics and chords if you like.
+Looking at the musical material, we can see that the song only has two small melodic phrases.
+The two phrases are repeated with different lyrics, and combined in a pattern that made the song a great hit and a classic!
+Here is a link to the chords and lyrics, if you like.

-Now it’s your turn to learn how to make a song!
+Now it is your turn to learn how to make a song!
 You will make your own version of this piece by using the same form.

 No lyrics are needed in this exercise.
 Let's get started!